 Our automated patching tools will encourage your team to apply critical updates and restart.
-However, it's important to make them aware that they do have to participate in this process (the alternative solution is unexpected restarts — which nobody likes.)
+However, it’s essential to make them aware that they have to participate in this process (the alternative solution is unexpected force restarts — which nobody likes.)

-Remind your team to look out for "Nudge" prompts and take them seriously.
+Remind your team to look for “Nudge” prompts and take them seriously.

-If you want to give your team an extra nudge — especially following fixes for zero-day vulnerabilities — then inform them that an update with important vulnerability fixes is available and encourage them to run the updates as soon as they can.
+If you want to give your team an extra nudge — especially following fixes for zero-day vulnerabilities — then inform them that an update with critical vulnerability fixes is available and encourage them to run the updates as soon as possible.
 Below is a sample communication.